manan-d8/CB31_CyberKnights/Character_Recognition/README.md

-# Charecter Recognition Model
+# Character Recognition Model
-### We Used AlexNet with tensorflow / Keras for charecter Recognition.
+### We Used AlexNet with tensorflow / Keras for character Recognition.
 ### Model is Trained on 36000 Images  with each class having 1000 images.
 ### Acc : 83.14%